 Dog disagreements and aggression not only upset owners, but puppy fighting can be dangerous.
-You want your new puppy to love other dogs, but sometimes they just don't get along.
+You want your new puppy to play with and love other dogs, but sometimes they just don't get along.
 There are a number of reasons for this aggressive behavior and things you can do to negotiate a truce.

 Why Do Puppies Fight?

 Your dogs aren’t evil, and you're not a bad owner because you have to deal with these problems, according to Dr. Nicholas Dodman, a veterinary behaviorist at Tufts University.
 Snarls may erupt when a new puppy arrives in the household or when a top dog becomes infirm because of illness or age.
 This is called status-related aggression.
 "Most often it's a junior dog coming up through the ranks," says Dr. Dodman.
 The aggression varies with gender:

 - Interdog aggression mostly involves dogs of the same gender and occurs four times more often in males than in females.
 It usually first appears in males that are one to three years of age.
 Castration or neutering decreases the problem in about two-thirds of the cases.

 - Female-to-female aggression more often involves intact females that are one to three years old.
 These fights have the potential to cause severe injuries and bites.
 Surprisingly, spaying may actually make the aggression worse.

 - Opposite-sex rivalry seldom happens but tends to be initiated by the female dog if she's younger, larger, and recent addition.
 Again, injuries may be severe.

 Some dogs are abnormal and don't signal or respond appropriately to other dogs.
 They may simply be wired wrong.
 But understanding the realities of "dog world" can help you build a peaceable kingdom for all your furry family.